KingFeddy/AMXGraphSearch/results/granite_rapids/amx_precision_findings.md

 Note: the controller uses BF16 for both datasets, not INT8 for SIFT.
 SIFT1M is natively uint8, so an INT8 hop-0 path would be exactly lossless; that is identified as future work.
 Empirically, BF16 on SIFT already shows 0.00% measured drop.
-See README Phase 9 for the full measurement.
+See [research log, Phase 9](../../docs/research-log.md#phase-9-medoid-hop-0-batch-controller--implementation-and-measurement) for the full measurement.